|

 I. Cultivar Development and Testing

-Develop cultivars with increased fruit size and quality, an extended season, consistency of production and tolerance to abiotic and biotic stresses.
+- Develop cultivars with increased fruit size and quality, an extended season and consistency of production.

 II.
 Pest Management Strategies

-Develop monitoring systems, economic thresholds and management plans to aid in the control of important insect, disease and weed pests, while maintaining product safety and minimizing environmental damage.
-Particularly troublesome pests and diseases include tarnished plant bug, sting nematode, Phytophthora, Verticillium, mites, anthracnose, angular leaf spot, black root rot and many weed plant species.
+- Develop monitoring systems, economic thresholds and management plans to aid in the control of important insects, mites, diseases and weeds, while maintaining product safety and minimizing environmental damage.
+Particularly troublesome pests and diseases include tarnished plant bug, spotted wing drosophila, cyclamen mite, sting nematode, brown marmorated stink bug, mites, Phytophthora, Verticillium, anthracnose, angular leaf spot, black root rot, and Botrytis in organic or extended-season production systems and many weed species.

-Assist in the testing of new chemistries and biological controls for strawberry pests, and in developing new approaches to pest management.
+- Assist in the testing of new chemistries and biological controls for strawberry pests.

 III.
 Production Efficiency and Profitability